Oregon Pottery Company

 Oregon Pottery Company was established in the United States at Buena Vista, Oregon, in 1866.
-The largest pottery business on the West Coast of the United States at the time, it produced stoneware jars, jugs, and sewer pipe between 1866–1897 in Buena Vista and Portland, Oregon.
+The largest pottery business on the West Coast of the United States at the time, it produced stoneware jars, jugs, and sewer pipe between 1866 and 1897 in Buena Vista and Portland, Oregon.

 History

 With Oregon's statehood in 1859, substantial numbers of pioneers began settling in the Willamette Valley at the end of the Oregon Trail.
 These settlers needed "clay vessels for storing, preserving, and preparing foods—jugs for liquids, jars for pickling, pans for milk, butter churns and stoneware of all sizes."

 Pioneer Freeman Smith first traveled to the Willamette Valley in 1851.
 He and his sons, Amedee and Freeman, Jr., moved from Iowa to the Buena Vista area near Albany, and they established "Smith and Company Pottery" by 1866.
 Their factory was located in Buena Vista on the east bank of the Willamette River, where suitable clay land had been found.
-They designed and built their own machines and kilns, and by 1871 employed between 25 to 50 men to dig clay, cut and haul wood, as well as load and unload kilns.
+They designed and built their own machines and kilns, and by 1871 employed between 25 and 50 men to dig clay, cut and haul wood, as well as load and unload kilns.
 For approximately the first five years, the factory produced heavy, salt glaze pottery with slip glaze interiors, stamped only with the vessels' capacities.